ejbyne/bowling-scorecard/README.md

 - A Gutter Game is when the player never hits a pin (20 zero scores).
 - A Perfect Game is when the player rolls 12 strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame).
 The Perfect Game scores 300 points.
 - Optional: Create a nice interactive animated interface with jQuery.

+## To do list

+- Refactor front end JQuery and message functions

 ## Favourite Code Snippet